JochimM/Delfi-PQ_FDIR/README.md

 - Pi_Calculation.ino: This file verifies the calculation of π, based on the Borwein algorithm, is working.
 - simplebitflip.ino: This file verifies the bit flip is working.
 This file changes the bit for a specified value (e.g. 1000) on a specified location (e.g. bit n° 4) and gives the new value.
-- Folder with trash?
+- <span style="color:blue">*Folder with trash?*</span>

 ## Literature study

 ### How are SEU’s caused?
-An SEU, single event upset, is a change in state, caused by one single ionizing particle that strikes asensitive node in a device like a microprocessor, semiconductor or power transistor (micro-electronicdevice).
-The free charge, created by ionization in an important node of a logic element (such as amemory bit) results in the state change.
+An SEU, single event upset, is a change in state, caused by one single ionizing particle that strikes asensitive node in a device like a microprocessor, semiconductor or power transistor (micro-electronic device).
+The free charge, created by ionization in an important node of a logic element (such as a memory bit) results in the state change.
 The error in the output of the device or its operation because of the strike is called a SEU or a soft error.

 High energy ionizing particles are part of the natural background in space, called galactic cosmic rays(GCR).
 Also solar particle events and high energy protons in the magnetosphere of the Earth, the VanAllen radiation belts (trapped particles), cause SEUs.
 The high energies associated with these particlesmake the spacecraft’s shielding useless in terms of preventing SEUs.